 Pain is minimal with adult braces.
 There are some people who are afraid that pain from braces treatment may be distractive but in reality there is only some minor discomfort in the first day or two.
 After that the mouth usually adapts to the presence of a foreign object.

 You can get fixed or removable braces.

 - Fixed Braces — the most common fixed appliances, braces consist of bands, wires and/or brackets.
-Bands are fixed around the teeth or tooth and used as anchors for the appliance, while brackets are most often bonded to the front of the tooth.
+Bands are fixed around teeth and used as anchors for the appliance, while brackets are most often bonded to the front of the teeth.
 Arch wires are passed through the brackets and attached to the bands.
-Tightening the arch wire puts tension on the teeth, gradually moving them to their proper position.
+Tightening the arch wire therefore gradually moves the teeth to their proper position.
 Today's braces are smaller, lighter and show far less metal than in the past.
 They come in bright colours for kids as well as clear styles preferred by many adults.

 - Removable Aligners — Virtually Invisible clear braces are an alternative to traditional braces for adults, serial aligners are used to move teeth in the same way that fixed appliances work, only without metal wires and brackets.
 Aligners are virtually invisible and are removed for eating, brushing and flossing.

 Treatment can be completed in as little as 2 months for simple tooth corrections and up to 2 years for more crowded teeth.

 We have several orthodontic options at Eyes & Smiles Southgate based on your Teeth Straightening needs and preferences.
 Full Invisalign® or ceramic fixed braces for upper and lower jaws costs £3500.
 For short term orthodontic treatment where a simpler treatment is possible, the treatment can start at £1800.